jkempf42/kube-volttron/gateway-node/README.md

 There is no external IP definition for the vremote microservice, since the vremote microservice is only accessed through the Volttron Central Web UI.

-### BACnet NetworkAttachmentDescription manifest for second gateway pod interface
+### BACnet NetworkAttachmentDefinition manifest for second gateway pod interface

-The K8s CNI handles additional pod interfaces though a `NetworkAttachmentDescription` object.
+The K8s CNI handles additional pod interfaces though a `NetworkAttachmentDefinition` object.
 Multus requires a network attachment point definition to configure the vbac pod with the second interface.
-The file `bacnet-net-attach-desc.yml` contains an attachment definition for the gateway pod's second interface.
-Multus matches the `NetworkAttachmentDefinition` `metadata.name` value (`bacnet` in this case) with a configuration item in the `Deployment` pod spec for the second interface.
+The file `bacnet-net-attach-def.yml` contains an attachment definition for the gateway pod's second interface.
+Multus matches the value of the `NetworkAttachmentDefinition` `metadata.name` (`bacnet` in this case) with a configuration item in the bacnet `Deployment` pod spec for the second interface.
 The `spec.config` value is a JSON object providing the configuration for the second interface.

 Edit the manifest to configure it to your network as follows:

-- Find the name of the second interface on your host by typing `ifconfig` or `ip address` to a `bash` shell.
+- Find the name of the second interface on your host by typing `ifconfig` or `ip address` to a `bash` shell, or find it from your notes from above.
+This is the interface with the higher IP host number (last byte of the IP address).

-- Edit the `bacnet-net-attach-desc.yml` file and change the `"device"` property value, which is set to `"enp0s8"`, to the name of the second network interface on your host machine.
+- Edit the `bacnet-net-attach-def.yml` file and change the `"device"` property value, which is set to `"enp0s8"`, to the name of the second network interface on your host machine.
 This interface will get absorbed into the cluster network namespace and disappear from the